GoogleCloudPlatform/professional-services/examples/cryptorealtime/TERRAFORM-README.md

 - ```cd frontend/```
 - ```python app.py ${PROJECT_ID} ${BIGTABLE_INSTANCE_NAME} ${BIGTABLE_TABLE_NAME} ${BIGTABLE_FAMILY_NAME}```

-- Open the VM IP on port 5000 in your browser to see the results
+- Open the VM IP on port 5000 in your browser to see the chart

-cd
 **Cleanup:**
 - Navigate to the Terraform shell
 - We have to delete the bigtable instances manually because there is a bug in the current Terraform provider